WRITE ANYWAY

 I started Renegade Mothering in January 2011.
 For the first two years, I had maybe a hundred visitors a month.
 I believe this is because I have a ton of cousins, many of whom think I’m funny.
 Or a train wreck.
 Either way, amusing enough to read.

 I wrote twice a week, no matter what, because I thought that sounded like a good number, and I wrote whatever I wanted.
 I wrote some really bad stuff, and some good.
-I promised myself I would only write when I felt “the need” (but if the need didn’t come up twice a week, I forced myself to write).
+I promised myself I would write when I felt “the need,” but if the need didn’t come up twice a week, I forced myself to write.
 No gimmicks.
 No business talent to speak of.
-Nothing beyond writing a post and sharing it on Facebook and Twitter.
+Nothing beyond writing a post and sharing it on Facebook and Twitter, back when both actually showed content to people who followed you.
+Ah, the good ol’ days.

 After I wrote a post I’d call my mom and ask, “Did you read it?”
 And she’d say “Yeah!
 You’re funny!” and I’d smile and feel satisfied, thinking, “Cool.
 My mom thinks I’m funny.”